AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/anomaly_detection.en.md

 If you seek higher accuracy from existing models, you can leverage PaddleX's custom development capabilities to develop better unsupervised anomaly detection models.
 Before using PaddleX to develop unsupervised anomaly detection models, ensure you have installed the PaddleDetection plugin for PaddleX.
 The installation process can be found in the [PaddleX Local Installation Tutorial](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, you need to prepare the corresponding dataset for the task module.
-PaddleX provides a data validation function for each module, and **only data that passes the validation can be used for model training**.
+PaddleX provides a data validation function for each module, and <b>only data that passes the validation can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, which you can use to complete subsequent development based on the official demos.
 If you wish to use private datasets for subsequent model training, refer to the [PaddleX Semantic Segmentation Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/semantic_segmentation.en.md).

 #### 4.1.1 Demo Data Download
 You can use the following commands to download the demo dataset to a specified folder: